 9. Statistical model: You can also modify the statistical model.
 For example, interactions often require more power than main effects.
 Hence, you might find that you have reasonable power for a main effects model, but not enough power when the model includes interactions.
 Many (perhaps most?) power analysis programs do not have an option to include interaction terms when describing the proposed analysis, so you need to keep this in mind when using these programs to help you determine how many subjects will be needed.
 When thinking about the statistical model, you might want to consider using covariates or blocking variables.
 Ideally, both covariates and blocking variables reduce the variability in the response variable.
 However, it can be challenging to find such variables.
 Moreover, your statistical model should use as many of the response variable time points as possible when examining longitudinal data.
 Using a change-score analysis when one has collected five time points makes little sense and ignores the added power from these additional time points.
 The more the statistical model “knows” about how a person changes over time, the more variance that can be pulled out of the error term and ascribed to an effect.

 9a.
 Correlation between time points: Understanding the expected correlation between a response variable measured at one time in your study with the same response variable measured at another time can provide important and power-saving information.
 As noted previously, when the statistical model has a certain amount of information regarding the manner by which people change over time, it can enhance the effect size estimate.
 This is largely dependent on the correlation of the response measure over time.
 For example, in a before-after data collection scenario, response variables with a .00 correlation from before the treatment to after the treatment would provide no extra benefit to the statistical model, as we can’t better understand a subject’s score by knowing how he or she changes over time.
 Rarely, however, do variables have a .00 correlation on the same outcomes measured at different times.
-As discussed in the intermediate power analysis seminar, it is important to know that outcome variables with larger correlations over time provide enhanced power when used in a complimentary statistical model.
+It is important to know that outcome variables with larger correlations over time provide enhanced power when used in a complimentary statistical model.

 10. Modify response variable: Besides modifying your statistical model, you might also try modifying your response variable.
 Possible benefits of this strategy include reducing extreme scores and/or meeting the assumptions of the statistical procedure.
 For example, some response variables might need to be log transformed.
 However, you need to be careful here.
 Transforming variables often makes the results more difficult to interpret, because now you are working in, say, a logarithm metric instead of the metric in which the variable was originally measured.
 Moreover, if you use a transformation that adjusts the model too much, you can loose more power than is necessary.
 Categorizing continuous response variables (sometimes used as a way of handling extreme scores) can also be problematic, because logistic or ordinal logistic regression often requires many more subjects than does OLS regression.
 It makes sense that categorizing a response variable will lead to a loss of power, as information is being “thrown away.”